jon-brandy/hackthebox/Categories/Sherlocks/SalineBreeze-2/README.md

 1. Demodex TTPs (associated with Demodex, Salt Typhoon / Earth Estries & Ghost Emperor).
 2. PowerShell deobfuscation and reverse engineering (decrypt AES-256-CBC).
 3. Dynamic malware analysis using FLARE-VM and Process Hacker.
+4. Using API Monitor to capture win32 API function.
-4. Static malware analysis using PEStudio and Ghidra.
+5. Static malware analysis using PEStudio and Ghidra.

 ## SCENARIO:
 <p align="justify">Your boss was so impressed with your research skills that you've been "rewarded" with a new task: malware analysis.
 Your mission is to investigate a piece of malware linked to the infamous cyber espionage group, Salt Typhoon.
 They've been targeting critical infrastructure, and it's up to you to uncover their tactics and techniques.</p>